qualified-self/documents/Meeting - September 8 2016.md

 - Massive patch, not modularized: People get lost when debugging it (e.g. Ian struggled in debugging alone a massive patch in China);

-#Summary: States, not timeline!
+##Summary: States, not timeline!
 - Chris thinks differently about time: It's not about timeline, but about _state changing_;

 - States could be thought as a set of variables that can be manipulated in the piece.
 For example, in Haptic fields there are for main states (burst, chase, sub, and f(?)).
 States can be changed according to users actions (state machine) or internal conditions (e.g. random).
 Each state has a set of media (e.g. light, sound, etc).
 These media are composed of a set of smaller variables (speed, intensity, etc) that can be concretely manipulated by the patch;

-#Behavior tree & Case studies
+#Case studies
 After that, we tried to apply the concept of behavior trees into the logic of the Haptic fields and the N-Polytope.
+Our goal was to test if Behavior Trees could work in a real-life context.
 It seems it works!
 As follows:

 ##Haptic fields